|Voices crying out for justice|

 People who deal with power, information and media have more responsibility.
 Whenever we create ads, films, videos, songs or permit something that can have far reaching effects on the masses we have added fuel to the already raging fire.
 When the law makers, keepers and enforcers themselves have wrong attitudes about women, they fail to be instruments of justice for those who have been victimised in any way.

-It seems we need to have a crash course to educate the people of India about the dignity of a woman, her right to personal space, self-respect, to be treated as a person and not an object and also her right to real/true justice.
+It seems we need to have a crash course to educate the people of India about the dignity of a woman, her right to personal space, self-respect, to be treated as a person and not an object and also her right to real and true justice.
 We need a cleansing and overhauling at every level.
 A commission of enquiry or a proposal for a new law is not going to change anything when the real dirt is inside the minds and hearts of people.

 India has lost face internationally.
 The damage is done.
 Countries are warning their people, especially women not to travel to India and giving them precautions to follow if they have to make that journey.
 It sucks even more because we call our country ‘Bharat Mata.’
 Have we made our ‘motherland’ India proud?
 We have allowed some low-life pathetic men to cause our nation to pay the heaviest price within and outside our country.
 So what are we going to do about it now?

 We need to weed out those law makers or keepers and police men whose wrong attitudes and behaviour come in the way of true justice to women.
-We need awareness campaigns and programmes that will instil good values among younger generations.
+We need awareness campaigns and programmes that will instill good values among younger generations.

-Moreover we need to train our girls and women in self-defence so that they can give their offenders a fitting response.
-Perhaps it is time the government considered making self defence training mandatory in all schools.
+Moreover we need to train our girls and women in self-defense so that they can give their offenders a fitting response.
+Perhaps it is time the government considered making self defense training mandatory in all schools.
 Women in many cultures have come out to learn to fight and defend their country, sad that we have to teach women to defend themselves!
 We also need neighbourhood watchdog groups comprising of men and women who would deal with boys and men who have a tendency to misbehave with girls or women.
 It is a necessity now and we cannot expect the situation to change if something is not done now.

 Our silence in this area has led to this dismal reality we are having to face today.
-Let every voice be raised up to support and get justice for the women who have been traumatised.
+Let every voice be raised up to support and get justice for the women who have been traumatized.
 Let every means of creating awareness, giving information and empowerment be used to ensure that this social disease of wrong mindsets towards women is eradicated.

 ‘Mera Bharat Mahaan’ should be the slogan of our hearts for our nation... but unfortunately Bharat has lost it ‘maan’ because of the continuous ‘apmaan’ our country men have been meting out to our women.
 May we turn around this story of apmaan into maan so that Bharat can truly be mahaan, is my prayer for India.